GCS large-scale projects

 For the supercomputers Hawk and SuperMUC-NG we give the requirement in terms of core-hours.

-Thus, the projects' minimal requirements should be the following for these two systems:
+Thus, the projects' minimum requirements should be the following for these two systems:

 - >= 100 Mcore-h on Hawk or